ArmedGuy/discourse_sso_node/README.md

 ```

-To extract the nonce(the little piece of data that identifies the login, read more in the above link), use:
+To extract the [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) (the little piece of data that identifies the login), use:
 ```javascript
 var nonce = sso.getNonce(payload);
 ```

-At last, to produce the query string that is to be sent back to discourse, do:
+At last, to produce the query string that is to be sent back to Discourse, do:
 ```javascript
 var userparams = {
 	// Required, will throw exception otherwise